The Happy Cat Site

 Cats’ eyes have six to eight times more rod cells than human eyes, which means they can see in black and white at much lower light levels than us humans.

-They also have a phenomenal ability to dilate the pupils of their eyes, until almost the entire visible surface of the eye appears black.
+They also have a phenomenal ability to dilate the pupils of their eyes, almost until the entire visible surface of the eye appears black.

 This allows the maximum amount of light possible to enter the eye and trigger signals from those rod cells.